Environment, Population, and Health

 Current research focuses on four important concerns:

-Population Change and Economic Growth.
+National Transfer Accounts: Measuring the Economic Impact of Population Change.
 Changes in fertility and mortality can have profound economic effects on a society through changes in the population age structure….

-The HIV/AIDS Epidemic in Asia.
+HIV/AIDS Policy Anaalysis, Research, and Training.
 The East-West Center conducts policy analysis, research, and training on HIV with a focus on Asian-Pacific epidemics….

-Policy Responses to Rapid Population Aging.
-In 2013, the East-West Center initiated a joint project with the Korea Institute for Health and Social Affairs (KIHASA) to compare and evaluate policy responses to population aging in several countries….
+Policy Responses to Low Fertility: An International Comparative Study.
+The East-West Center is conducting a joint project with the Korea Institute for Health and Social Affairs (KIHASA) to compare and evaluate policy responses to low fertility around the world….

 Association of National Census and Statistics Directors of America, Asia and the Pacific (ANCSCAAP).
 The mission of the Association is to foster communication and cooperation in the collection and analysis of comprehensive statistical information on human populations and their behavior….